jaschau/eigen-dmrg/tutorial.md

 generalizations of product states such that the MPO representation remains useful.

 Let us take a look at how we represent such a MPO in the code.

-We define our own class IsingMPO derived from TransInvMPO.
+    \code{.cpp}
     class IsingMPO : public TransInvMPO<double, 2, 2>
     {
     public: